What is Financial Inclusion?

 - Financial inclusion refers to providing greater access to financial services for poor and low-income individuals, as well as businesses with limited resources.

 - Financial inclusion initiatives help boost the economy of poorer regions and countries.

 - The rise of fintech is considered a major contributor to increased financial inclusion.

 Understanding Financial Inclusion

 Financial inclusion is not only important for people in undeveloped countries.
 It’s estimated that as many as one-fourth of people in the United Kingdom are low-income individuals with limited access to financial services.

 A policy of financial inclusion is a focus of the World Bank, as demonstrated by its Universal Financial Access 2020 initiative.
 The initiative aims to provide at least one billion people worldwide with at least basic access to financial services, such as maintaining a bank account or other financial account from which they can send and receive payments and store their money.

-By the World Bank’s estimate, nearly two billion people – roughly one-fourth of the world’s population as of 2020 – are unbanked or underbanked.
+By the World Bank’s estimate, about 1.7 billion adults – roughly one-third of the world’s adult population as of 2020 – are unbanked or underbanked.

 The United Nations Development Programme (UNDP) is another initiative that lists increased financial inclusion as one of its goals.
 The UN’s financial inclusion projects also include a particular focus on aiding unbanked or underbanked women.

 The private sector also strives for greater financial inclusion, which has been shown to provide an economic boost to countries.
 Of course, greater financial inclusion also means greater potential profits for banks and other financial institutions.